-Aim for steadiness not perfection.
-You want to teach them tools for organization, planning, prioritizing, time management, initiation and self-care.
+Aim for steadiness, not perfection.
+When it comes to raising teens with ADHD, you want to teach them tools for organization, planning, prioritizing, time management, initiation and self-care.
 Routines foster these skills.
 Use incentives instead of punishments to enhance motivation and connect the have-to’s to the want-to’s such as extra screen time, driving lessons with you and going out.

 Assist your son or daughter in making gaming, social media and surfing the net a part of a balanced life not the main attraction.
 They can’t do this themselves.
 Create screen free family times such as meals, walks or games where you can be with each other and have fun.
 Remember that, despite what your teens tell you, screen time is a privilege, not something they are entitled to.